Configure a Conditional Access policy in report-only mode

 - Select a sign-in or add filters to narrow results.

-- In the Details drawer, select the Report-only (Preview) tab to view the policies evaluated during sign-in.
+- In the Details drawer, select the Report-only tab to view the policies evaluated during sign-in.

 Set up Azure Monitor integration with Azure AD

 In order to view the aggregate impact of Conditional Access policies using the new Conditional Access Insights workbook, you must integrate Azure Monitor with Azure AD and export the sign-in logs.
-There are two steps to set this integration up:
+There are two steps to set up this integration:

 - Sign up for an Azure Monitor subscription and create a workspace.